 Aneurysmal Bone Cyst – This condition starts in the bone marrow and is considered an abnormality of the blood vessels.
 Since it affects the growth plates and can grow rapidly, it can be particularly destructive.

 Giant Cell Tumour – While considered rare, this type of bone tumour can grow aggressively.
-Often affecting adults, giant cell tumour often develop in the bone’s rounded end but away from the growth plate.
+Often affecting adults, giant cell tumour often develops in the bone’s rounded end but away from the growth plate.

 Nonossifying Unicameral Fibroma – Nonossifying fibroma often develops in the leg and is a simple and solitary bone cyst.
 The condition often affects adolescents and children.